openvinotoolkit/model_server/docs/camera_example.md

 # Processing frames from camera

 ## Horizontal text detection in real-time
-This demo presents a use case with a client written in python which captures camera frames and perform text spotting analysis via gRPC requests to OVMS.
-The client visualize the results as a boxes depicted on the original image frames using OpenCV in real-time.
+This demo presents a use case with a client written in python which captures camera frames and performs text spotting analysis via gRPC requests to OVMS.
+The client visualizes the results as a boxes depicted on the original image frames using OpenCV in real-time.
 The client can work efficiently also over slow internet connection with long latency thanks to image data compression and parallel execution for multiple frames.

 ![horizontal text detection](horizontal-text-detection.gif)